Roseana Sarney: Education

 Roseana Sarney was educated at the Escola Normal do Maranhão, in São Luís, and, in Brasília, at Colégio Sacré-Coeur de Marie and at Colégio Pré-Universitário.
 In 1965, she studied at the College of the Marists in Portugal.

 In 1970, Sarney was educated in Social Sciences at the University of Brasília before serving as an advisor to NOVACAP, a state urbanization company for the Federal District from 1974 to 1976.

 In 1976, Sarney moved to São Paulo, after marrying Jorge Murad, continuing her studies at the Pontifical Catholic University of São Paulo, graduating in 1978 with a major in political science and sociology.
 Following her education, Sarney served as Extraordinary Secretary of the State of Maranhão for Governor Luís Rocha from 1983 to 1984, before serving as Parliamentary Advisor to the Civil Cabinet of the President of Brazil from 1985 to 1989.

 In 1986, Sarney was made an officer of the Order of Prince Henry of Portugal.

 Political career

 Federal Deputy (1991–1994)

 Sarney became a member of the Liberal Front Party of her father José Sarney, running for Federal Deputy of Maranhão in 1990.
 Elected with 44,785 votes, Sarney placed first out of all candidates in the state.

-In the Chamber, Sarney coordinated undecided Deputies to support the impeachment of Fernando Collor, before serving as the deputy leader of the government in the Chamber from 1992 to 1994.
+In the Chamber, Sarney coordinated undecided Deputies to support the impeachment of Fernando Collor de Mello, before serving as the deputy leader of the government in the Chamber from 1992 to 1994.

-In the Chamber of Deputies, Sarney served on theConsumer Protection, Environment and Minorities and Economy, Industry and Commerce committees, along with being chair of the Education, Culture and Sports committee.
+In the Chamber of Deputies, Sarney served on the Consumer Protection, Environment and Minorities and Economy, Industry and Commerce committees, along with being chair of the Education, Culture and Sports committee.

-In 1994, Sarney resigned the chamber to assume office as the first female governor in the history of Brazil.
+In 1994, Sarney resigned from the chamber to assume office as the first female governor in the history of Brazil.